Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Acknowledgment

 \section{Acknowledgment}

-Dantong Chu acknowledges the support from UGC for his Ph.D. study at the Chinese University of Hong Kong (CUHK).
-This work has contributed part of his Ph.D. thesis.
+{The authors would like to thank the editor and three anonymous referees for their valuable comments and suggestions that have helped to greatly improve the paper.} Dantong Chu acknowledges the support from UGC for his Ph.D. study at the Chinese University of Hong Kong (CUHK).
 Kenneth Ng acknowledges the financial support from UIUC and CUHK.
 Phillip Yam acknowledges the financial supports from HKGRF-14301321 with the project title ``General Theory for Infinite Dimensional Stochastic Control: Mean Field and Some Classical Problems", and HKGRF-14300123 with project title ``Well-posedness of Some Poisson-driven Mean Field Learning Models and their Applications".
 Harry Zheng acknowledges the financial support from EPSRC (UK) grant (EP/V008331/1) with the project title ``Deep Learning for Time-Inconsistent Dynamic Optimization".

 \begin{appendices}